lizardfs/documentation/source/devguide/creating_workspace.rst

   fdesc         /dev/fd         fdescfs rw      0   0

-Before you can build LizardFS with your newly setup build envionment, please set the following variables in your environment or add them to your .bashrc::
+Before you can build LizardFS with your newly setup build environment, please set the following variables in your environment or add them to your .bashrc::

   export CC=/usr/local/bin/gcc6